 The only exception to this:

 Under the Data Protection Act 1998 (DPA) and General Data Protection Regulation 2018 (GDPR) there are strict requirements concerning personal data and its storage.
 In accordance with this Act your permission is needed for the collection of, use and retention of any personal data whether by manual or electronic means.
-In order that your counselling proceeds smoothly, the service needs to retain and use certain personal information.
+In order that your therapy proceeds smoothly, the service needs to retain and use certain personal information.
 You have a right to request access to any records kept about you, unless this will jeopardise any third party confidentiality.

 All computerised data is used to provide anonymous statistical information about the work of the counselling team which helps to evaluate and monitor the effectiveness of the service the team offers.